 Be fully informed of all their rights and responsibilities by the home care agency.

 Choose care providers.

-Receive appropriate and professional care consistent with doctor's orders.
+Receive appropriate and professional care consistent with healthcare provider's orders.

 Receive a timely response from the agency to a request for service.